Table of Contents

 But thankfully whether you’re experienced or not the process is quite simple.

 Buildings insurance for blocks of flats is something we pride ourselves on at Emerald Life because of our continuing mission of delivering better quality customer service and dealing with more complex insurance requirements, such as landlord portfolio insurance cover.

-A block of flats insurance policy with Emerald Life largely resembles our standard landlord insurance but with additional endorsements to recognise the requirements of buildings insurance for a block of flats.
-We can provide cover for all types of tenants including DSS and students.
+A flats insurance policy with Emerald Life largely resembles our standard landlord insurance but with additional endorsements to recognise the requirements of buildings insurance for a block of flats.
+We can provide cover for all types of tenants including HMO, DSS and students and other additional covers.

 If you don’t think you own a block of flats but a house of multiple occupancy, that is also something we cover at Emerald Life.

-Any property comprising of two or more flats or apartments is considered a ‘block’ for insurance purposes.
-While that could include all sorts of policies there are some things to look out for with every block insurance policy.
+Any property comprising of two or more flats or apartments is considered a ‘block of flats’ for insurance purposes.
+While that could include all sorts of policies there are some things to look out for with every block insurance policy providing property insurance cover.

 - Buildings including accidental damage, water damage, fire, theft, flood and storm